 It happens to everyone eventually, whether due to players forgetting to skip, poor internet connection, a miscommunication, or you (GM) just plain forgot to cancel a session.
 Eventually, you will need to issue your player(s) a refund.
 This article will help you understand StartPlaying's refund policy!

 StartPlaying’s refund policy is outlined below.
 At a minimum, you must issue refunds for the causes stated in the policy.
 You can, however, go above our policy and offer refunds for things not listed here.
-Choosing to disregard the outlined refund policy will result in a mark on your profile, as described at the bottom of the Code of Conduct.
+Choosing to disregard the outlined refund policy will result in a strike on your profile, as described at the bottom of the Code of Conduct.

 With that out of the way, let's start with some basics!